StackExchange/dnscontrol/documentation/provider/huaweicloud.md

 ## New domains
 If a domain does not exist in your Huawei Cloud account, DNSControl will automatically add it with the `push` command.

-## GeoDNS
-Managing GeoDNS RRSet on Huawei Cloud (also called **Line** in Huawei Cloud DNS) is not supported in DNSControl.
-If your Zone needs to use GeoDNS, please create it manually in the console and use [IGNORE](../language-reference/domain-modifiers/IGNORE.md) modifiers in DNSControl to prevent changing it.